rust-lang/wg-async/src/vision/status_quo/alan_thinks_he_needs_async_locks.md

 }
 ```

-This works!
 Barbara mentions she's unsure why explicitly dropping the mutex guard did not work, but they're both happy that the code compiles.
-Shipping to production shows a large increase in throughput.
-Alan is really excited about Rust, and wants to write more!

-Barbara continues her own journey of learning even more about async Rust.
-After some enlightening talks at the latest RustConf, she decides to revisit the code that she and Alan wrote together.
-She asks herself, is using an *async* lock the right thing to do?
-This lock should only be held for a very short amount of time.
-Yielding to the runtime is likely more expensive than just synchronously locking.
-She decides to switch back to synchronous locks and is surprised when her initial benchmarking shows improvements in the 99th percentile of requests.
+In fact it seems to have improved the performance of the service when its under extreme load.
+Alan's intuition was right!

-Barbara decides to write a blog post about how blocking in async code isn't always such a bad idea.
+In the end, Barbara decides to write a blog post about how blocking in async code isn't always such a bad idea.

 ## 🤔 Frequently Asked Questions